KellyPT/modal-and-menu-slider-VanillaJS/README.md

-# Menu Slider and Modal with CSS and VanillaJS
+# Menu Slider & Modal with CSS & VanillaJS

 ## Objective
 Implement a menu slider (with "hamburger button") and pop-up modal with CSS and VanillaJS